Discover Your Ideal Coasteering Adventure In Wales

 And when it comes to specific regions, Wales is one of the best places in Britain to get active by the sea.
 Bordered by bodies of water such as the Bristol Channel and the Irish Sea, coasteerers can experience waves and winds that are ultimately Atlantic in origin – making it perfect for an exciting and dramatic day out.

-This article will explore some of the best places to go coasteering in Wales – and look at some of the top providers you can choose from, too.
+This article will explore some of the best places to go when coasteering Wales – and look at some of the top providers you can choose from, too.

 Those who are visiting the city of St Davids and the wider region of Pembrokeshire will never be far away from a coasteering activity or two to enjoy.
 The area was formally a mining region, which means there are plenty of cliff faces and other rocky environments which were formerly quarries.
 Now, they’re locations for scrambling, abseiling, rock climbing, diving and much more.